Oxygen-Low/TerraFirmaCraft-More-Versions/README.md

-### // This neoforge conversion is a WIP, expect crashes or bugs.
+### // This conversion to other versions is WIP, so expect crashes and bugs.

 ![TerraFirmaCraft Splash Image](./img/splash-1.png)